phani-srikar/stanford-iOS-lecture-notes/Lecture 13 - Persistance/Part 6 - UIDocuments.md

 ```Swift
 myDocument.updateChangeCount(.done)
 ```
-or you can use UIDocument's `undoManager`, which we do not have time to cover atm ([see the documentation](https://developer.apple.com/documentation/uikit/uidocument/1619953-undomanager).
+you can use UIDocument's `undoManager` which takes care of undo/redo operations.
+We do not have time to cover atm ([see the documentation](https://developer.apple.com/documentation/uikit/uidocument/1619953-undomanager).
 UIDocument will save your changes at the next available opportunity.

 You can also force a save using the method:
 ```Swift